rychardguedes/microcontrollers/README.md

 # microcontrollers
-Repository used for Microcontrollers and Microprocessors course at IFPB.
+Repository used for Microcontrollers and Microprocessors course at IFPB during the semester 2016.1.